 Skip to contents

-Repeatedly simulates movement datasets across a range of candidate population sample sizes to identify the minimal sample size and associated sampling parameters (e.g., duration, sampling interval) required to achieve a predefined error threshold for key space-use and movement metrics (home range area, or speed).
+Repeatedly simulates movement datasets across a range of candidate population sample sizes to identify the minimal sample size and associated sampling parameters (i.e., duration, sampling interval) needed to achieve estimates for key movement and space-use metrics (e.g., home range area, speed) within the specified relative error threshold.

-The function quantifies estimation error for each metric and sample size, evaluates which population sample size reliably meets target thresholds, and reports final recommendations.
+The function quantifies estimation error for each metric and sample size, evaluating which population sample size reliably meet target thresholds, and reports final recommendations.

 Usage